Ensuring Home Safety for Seniors

 Not every modification is going to work for every home or person.
 Do your research, discuss, and work together to give new practices and devices a fair trial run.
 Add a note to the calendar to check in on how the latest change is working and decide whether more instructions, practice, or adaptations are needed.

 Aging at home is a goal for many seniors, but it requires planning, changes to a home environment, and learning how to navigate these changes.
-Fortunately, Truehold can help.
+Fortunately, Truehold can support this process.

 If you’re ready to find out more, visit us online or call (314) 353-9757.
-You’ll be contacted by a Truehold Advisor who can review the process and answer your questions to see if Truehold's Sale-Leaseback will benefit your financial picture and home safety goals.
+You’ll be contacted by a Truehold representative who can review the process and answer your questions to see if Truehold will benefit your financial picture and goals.

 Sources: